-Three hiking trail systems provide a variety of recreational opportunities for all ages.
-They are the CREW Marsh Trails, the CREW Cypress Dome Trails and the Bird Rookery Swamp Trails and the CREW Flint Pen Strand Hiking Trails (including the Billy G. Cobb Memorial Trail).
+Four hiking trail systems provide a variety of recreational opportunities for all ages.
+They are the CREW Marsh Trails, the CREW Cypress Dome Trails, the Bird Rookery Swamp Trails and the CREW Flint Pen Strand Hiking Trails (including the Billy G. Cobb Memorial Trail).

 The CREW Marsh Trails (Gate 1)